r4ndm/tidydata/CodeBook.md

 The remaining variables are processed values of the corresponding raw data variable.
 The original raw dataset has 561 different variables measured from the accelerometer and gyroscope of the phone used by the subject.
-The raw variables are mean and standard deviation of 128 readings produced from a 50Hz sampling during a 2.56s periood.
-The following variables exist in the processed data are average values of the corresponding raw data variable.
+The raw variables are mean and standard deviation of 128 readings produced from a 50Hz sampling during a 2.56s period.
+The variables in the processed data are average values of the corresponding raw data variable.

 The complete list of variables in the output data is: